i-am-bee/agentstack-starter/README.md

-# BeeAI Platform Agent Template
+# Agent Stack Agent Template

-This repository provides a template for creating a Python agent that can be used with the [BeeAI Platform](https://docs.beeai.dev).
+This repository provides a template for creating a Python agent that can be used with the [Agent Stack](https://agentstack.beeai.dev).

 ## Overview

-BeeAI agents are Python-based services that can be run locally or deployed to the BeeAI Platform.
+Agent Stack agents are Python-based services that can be run locally or deployed to the Agent Stack.
 Each agent exposes specific functionality through the [A2A (Agent2Agent Protocol)](https://github.com/a2aproject/A2A) which is implemented via SDK.

 In this template, you'll find:
 - A basic agent implementation